- The Deal

 The four handed game is usually played in partnerships.

 The first player in the first hand is determined by lot.
-In the following hands, the player who dominoed in the previous hand plays first.
+In the following hands, the player who dominoed (ran out of tiles) in the previous hand plays first.
 If the last hand was blocked, then the lead is again determined by lot.
 The lead can be any tile in the player's hand.

 If a player cannot play a tile, he must draw tiles from the boneyard until he has a tile which will play or the boneyard is empty.
 When he draws a tile which will play, it goes on the table immediately and his turn ends.
 If he empties the boneyard and still cannot play, he passes and the next player takes his turn.

-The hand continues until one player dominoes or until all players are blocked.
+The hand continues until one player dominoes (plays his last tile) or until all players are blocked.

 After a player has set a tile, the two, three or four ends of the tableau are totaled.
 If this total is a multiple of five (5, 10, 15, 20, 25, 30 or 35 points), the player immediately scores that number of points.
-The spinner and turned doubles on the ends of an arm of the tableau score the total of its pips; that is [5-5] is worth ten points in the total, [6-6] is worth twelve points and so forth.
+A double on the end of an arm of the tableau scores the total of its pips; that is [5-5] is worth ten points in the total, [6-6] is worth twelve points and so forth.

-When two tiles are placed against the sides of the spinner, only the ends of those tiles are scored, just as if the spinner was another tile placed in line.
-This is can be confusing because the ends of the spinner are still open for setting other tiles.
+The first double (spinner) is scored in the same way.
+Both ends count until tiles have been placed against both of its sides.
+When the second tile is played against the spinner, the spinner no longer contributes to the score: only the tiles at the two ends of the layout count, just as if the spinner was another tile placed in line.
+This can be confusing because the ends of the spinner are still open for setting other tiles.